chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 Select a single note:

-* Start on the background near it and drag a yello rectangle around it.
+* Start on the background near it and drag a yellow rectangle around it.
 * You can't select a single note by clicking directly on its head as this toggles it between being a target or non target note.

 ## Note Information Viewer